February 28, 2025

 2. Dispatch and routing: The best ELDs (like Samsara’s FMCSA-registered ELD system) have a built-in GPS tracker that provides real-time location information for accurate fleet tracking.
 This data can be incredibly helpful for dispatch and routing because you can see exactly where all your vehicles are at any given time, without having to call your drivers.

 3. Maintenance: Because ELDs plug into a vehicle’s onboard diagnostics (OBD) port, they are able to pull critical engine data—like mileage and fault codes—for scheduling preventative maintenance and responding quickly to reactive repairs.
-Plus, drivers can use the smartphone app that comes with your ELD to complete electronic driver vehicle inspection reports (DVIRs), which helps maximize efficiency and reduce the amount of paperwork that your back-office has to handle.
+Plus, drivers can use the smartphone app that comes with your ELD to complete electronic driver vehicle inspection reports (DVIRs), which helps maximize efficiency and reduce the amount of paperwork that your back office has to handle.

 4. Safety: Many ELDs have a built-in gyroscope and accelerometer that can detect harsh events—like harsh braking, harsh turning, and collisions.
 You can use harsh event data to coach drivers on safe driving, and historical location data can be shared with law enforcement to exonerate innocent drivers from false claims.

 The ELD final rule is part of the MAP-21 mandate from congress that went into effect in 2017.
 The ELD mandate was passed as a way to ensure that drivers have a safe work environment and to create an easier system to track and manage records of duty status (RODS).
-The ELD mandate aims to annually avoid thousands of crashes, save lives by reducing drowsy driving, and save billions of dollars in paperwork expenses.
+The ELD mandate aims to avoid thousands of crashes annually, save lives by reducing drowsy driving, and save billions of dollars in paperwork expenses.

 There are a lot of different ELD solutions available for purchase—but not all are created equal.